Sasha-Cui/jkp-data/README.md

-# Global Stock And Factors Database
+# Global Factor, Stock, and Firm data

-This document provides instructions for creating a dataset based on the paper *“Is There a Replication Crisis in Finance?”* by Jensen, Kelly, and Pedersen (*Journal of Finance*, 2023) as well as portfolio returns.
+This repo contains Python code to generate the global dataset of factor returns, stock returns, and firm characteristics from [“Is there a Replication Crisis in Finance?”](https://onlinelibrary.wiley.com/doi/full/10.1111/jofi.13249) by Jensen, Kelly, and Pedersen (Journal of Finance, 2023).

 ## Instructions